whisper.cpp for macOS

 Checkout the whisper.cpp Sources

 These commands set up the C++ implementation of the Whisper model.
 First, git clone downloads the whisper.cpp repository to your specified directory (replace <WHISPER_DIRECTORY> with your desired path).
 Then it changes into that directory using cd.
-Finally, it creates and switches to a new branch named “v1.7.2” based on the v1.7.2 tag, ensuring you’re using a stable, tested version of the code.
+Finally, it creates and switches to a new branch named “v1.8.4” based on the v1.8.4 tag, ensuring you’re using a stable, tested version of the code.

-Note: v1.7.2 is the newest version right now.
-You can find the newest version by running git describe -–tags anytime.
+Note: v1.8.4 is the latest release at the time of writing.
+You can find the newest version by running git describe --tags anytime.

 Download the whisper.cpp Base Model